Grimes, Matt

 Biographical Text

 After playing in age-group academy teams Matt became a scholar/trainee in 2011 and signed a professional contract in April 2013.
 He made his first-team professional debut against AFC Wimbledon on 17 August 2013 and scored his first league goal at Chesterfield on 18 April 2014.
-Still only eighteen, Matt appeared in thirty-seven league and cup games in his debut season and was named Exeter City player of the season 2013/14.
+Still only eighteen, he appeared in thirty-seven league and cup games in his debut season and was named Exeter City player of the season 2013/14.

-Matt’s move to Swansea occurred on 2 January 2015 for a reported fee of £1.75 million which was more than triple Exeter’s previous record of £500,000 paid by Manchester City for Martin Phillips in 1995.
-After Matt’s early Premier League debut he played another two games during his first season in South Wales.
-Matt then went on to score his first Swansea goal, in the League Cup in August 2015, before playing Championship football on loan at Blackburn during the second half of 2015/16.
-By now Matt was also enjoying a flourishing international career having played for England under-20s (making his debut as an Exeter player) and the under-21s.
+Matt added a further twenty-five first team games in the first-half of 2014/15 scoring five times.
+This was sufficient to earn him a place in the PFA League Two team of the year for 2014/15 even though he played no further games in the division after his final game for Exeter on Boxing Day 2014.
+This was Matt's 62nd game - 58 league, 4 cup - in an Exeter first-team career that barely covered seventeen months.
+His next professional appearance would be in the Premier League for Swansea City in April 2015 who he had joined on 2 January 2015 for a reported fee of £1.75 million (triple Exeter’s previous record of £500,000 paid by Manchester City for Martin Phillips in 1995).
+After his early Premier League debut, Matt played another two games during his first season in South Wales ahead of scoring his first Swansea goal in the League Cup in August 2015.
+Later playing Championship football on loan at Blackburn during the second half of 2015/16, Matt was also enjoying a flourishing international career having played for England under-20s (having made his debut as an Exeter player) and the under-21s.
 A particular red letter day came in March 2015 when Matt returned to Devon to captain England in an under-20 international against the United States at Home Park, Plymouth.

 Comments